 - not able to break down easily in the environment

-The processes of boiled wool originate as far back as the Middle Ages.
+The process of boiled wool originates as far back as the Middle Ages.
 Boiled wool is a type of felted wool similar to non-woven felt fabric.

 By skinning the animal's buttocks, scar tissue grows back that cannot grow hair that will trap feces - preventing flies and illness.

 The National Farmers Federation of Australia argues that "mulesing remains the most effective practical way to eliminate the risk of 'flystrike' in sheep" and that "without mulesing up to 3,000,000 sheep a year could die a slow and agonizing death from flystrike".

 IS THIS REALLY AN ETHICAL WAY TO TREAT ANIMALS?

 No. But, it is the most cost-effective way to treat animals.

 PETA advocates for better animal management systems.
 “Mutilating sheep is not just cruel; it’s also ineffective.
 Better husbandry is the answer, not mutilating animals.
 Prevention of maggot infestation through humane methods such as diet regulation, spray washing, and simply breeding types of sheep with better traits for the Australian climate is possible.”

 IS ORGANIC WOOL A SOLUTION?

 Organic wool certification, only certifies that the animal treatment is within organic standards.
 It does not certify the processing of the wool, which includes the treatment of the animals during shearing.
 Basically, all it means is that the animal if eaten meets organic standards.